 We are looking for trainees who are passionate about a career in pediatric neurology.
 We are interested in newly trained physicians who show curiosity, are inquisitive, excited about clinical medicine, and energized by their interactions with their teachers, colleagues, peers and fellow students.
 Our program is particularly strong in bedside and didactic teaching, and we have well-developed programs in epilepsy, sleep disorders, neurological disabilities, neurobehavioral and neurodevelopmental disorders, concussion & head trauma, and cerebral palsy related to preterm birth. .
 We also conduct a bilingual (Spanish) Pediatric Neurology program.

-We also offer a Reserved track at Boston University Medical Center for a candidate who has completed at least two years of Pediatrics training in an ACGME accredited program and is prepared to begin July 2017, 4 months after completion of the Match.
+We also offer a Reserved track at Boston University Medical Center for a candidate who has completed at least two years of Pediatrics training in an ACGME accredited program and is prepared to begin July 2019, 4 months after completion of the Match in 2019.
 We require an interview, a personal statement, and three letters of reference.
 Please refer to our website regarding the application process to apply.